 TYP is a full-time two-term program.
-Students can expect to be involved in school activities from approximately 8:30am until 4:30pm Monday through Thursday.
+Students can expect to be involved in school activities from approximately 8:30am until 5:00pm on Monday and 8:30 am until 4:30 pm Tuesday through Thursday.
 Courses will be held at the Keele Campus.
 Optional Supported Study Sessions are typically held Fridays.

 TYP students will take part in a set schedule consisting of the following courses: